 - You may be on the skinny side and want to build muscle.

-- Or you’re somewhere in the middle and don’t know if you want to lose fat or build muscle first.
+- Or you’re in the middle and don’t know if you want to lose fat or build muscle first.

 The most important part of creating a fitness plan is first identifying what goal you are trying to reach.
 Are you trying to bulk (build muscle) or cut (lose fat)?

-To put it simply, cutting is when you want to lose weight and create muscle definition, and bulking is when you want to build muscle.
+Simply put, cutting is when you want to lose weight and create muscle definition, and bulking is when you want to build muscle.

 As a beginner, you don’t want to do anything too stressful such as too much of a calorie deficit to lose weight faster or too strenuous of a fitness program to build muscle faster.